Adrian-Francisco-Lopez/ai-stocks-tracker/README.md

 # ai-stocks-tracker
-Interface to display the evolution with time of the price of stocks related to AI
+Interface to display the evolution with time of the price of stocks related to AI.